 On January 5, 2022, the Foundation entered into an agreement with the City to administer the distribution of \$10,000 in ARPA funds.
 The agreement required the foundation to administer the distribution of these funds to eligible recipients as outlined in the agreement.
-All funds are to be distributed by the December 31,
+All funds were distributed by the December 31,

 2024 program deadline.
-During 2023 and 2022, the Foundation recorded contributions of \$0 and \$9,600, respectfully, and grant expenses of \$4,105 and \$4,776, respectfully.
+During 2024 and 2023, the Foundation received no funds, and recorded grant expenses of \$719 and \$4,105, respectfully.

 On April 5, 2022, the Foundation entered into an agreement with the County to administer the distribution of \$2,000 in ARPA funds.
 The agreement required the Foundation to administer the distribution of these funds to eligible recipients as outlined in the agreement.
-All funds are to be distributed by the December 31, 2024 program deadline.
-During 2023 and 2022, the Foundation recorded contributions of \$0 and \$1,900, respectfully, and grant expenses of \$36 and \$1,864, respectfully.
+All funds were distributed by the December 31, 2024 program deadline.
+During 2024 and 2023, the Foundation recorded no contributions, and grant expenses of \$0 and \$36, respectfully.

-The Foundation has notes receivable comprised of below market interest loans to Community Development Financial Institutions and a local non-profit.
+The Foundation has notes receivable comprised of below market interest loans to Community Development Financial Institutions, and two local non-profits.
 These loans pay interest rates of 1.75% to 3.00% with interest due quarterly and a balloon principal payment due at end of loan.
-The loan to a local non-profit is 0% interest and requires quarterly principal only payments.
-At December 31, 2023 and 2022, respectfully, the outstanding loan balances was \$2,897 and \$2,628.
+A loan to one local non-profit is 0% interest and requires quarterly principal only payments.
+At December 31, 2024 and 2023, respectfully, the outstanding loan balances was \$2,685 and \$2,897.
 A supporting organization has notes receivable comprised of below market interest loans to affordable housing developments.
 These loans pay interest rates of 1.00% to 2.00% with interest due monthly and a balloon principal payment due at end of loan.
-At December 31, 2023 and 2022, respectfully, the outstanding loan balances, net of loan loss reserves, was \$4,822 and \$710.
+At December 31, 2024 and 2023, respectfully, the outstanding loan balances, net of loan loss reserves, was \$6,682 and \$4,822.